KFAS Headquarter and Conference Center

 The two volumes of the tower are sharp edged and connected by a central void that runs throughout the entire building providing ventilation, light and a variety of spaces for social gathering and relaxation within the offices setup.

-This plaza is one of the larger open space instances we propose with the urban proposal to generate a system of shaded spaces able to invite pedestrian movement within the area.
+This plaza is one of the larger open space instances Plasma Studio proposes with the urban proposal to generate a system of shaded spaces able to invite pedestrian movement within the area.

 The Conference Centre likewise the headquarters, is composed also of a plinth – acting as an urban plaza, an overhanging volume and the floating auditorium.